charismamamet/portfolio/README.md

 You can find the rAthena database schema on [rAthena](https://github.com/rathena/rathena).

 The folder [SQL Use Case] contains the queries, mock-data, and database.
-Only database tables that are included in the usecase will be uploaded.
+The queries folder contains the .sql of each use cases.
+The mock-data folder contains the mock data of the table that got used in the use-case.
+Meanwhile, the database folder will contains the schema of the tables.

 If you're wondering about the whole tables of rAthena database, please visit the rAthena github page.

 You can also find the SQL_Use_Case.docx that contains the documentation of purpose, sql query, and the screenshot of output table.